photoprism/photoprism-docs/docs/getting-started/nas/portainer/index.md

 If your server runs out of memory, the index is frequently locked, or other system resources are running low:

-- [ ] Try [reducing the number of workers](../../config-options.md#index-workers) by setting `PHOTOPRISM_WORKERS` to a reasonably small value in `docker-compose.yml`, depending on the CPU performance and number of cores
+- [ ] Try [reducing the number of workers](../../config-options.md#index-workers) by setting `PHOTOPRISM_WORKERS` to a reasonably small value, depending on the CPU performance and number of cores
 - [ ] Make sure [your server has at least 4 GB of swap space](../../troubleshooting/docker.md#adding-swap) so that indexing doesn't cause restarts when memory usage spikes; RAW image conversion and video transcoding are especially demanding
 - [ ] If you are using SQLite, switch to MariaDB, which is [better optimized for high concurrency](../../faq.md#should-i-use-sqlite-mariadb-or-mysql)
 - [ ] As a last measure, you can [disable the use of TensorFlow](../../config-options.md#feature-flags) for image classification and facial recognition